Elaine Bass: Filmmaker

 During the 1960s, the Basses were asked by directors and producers to produce not only title sequences for their films, but they were also commissioned to create short films for various corporations and events.
-Saul and Elaine's first joint venture into short filmmaking was with promotional films for pavilions at the 1964 New York World's Fair, co-produced with Sy Wexler, entitled From Here to There for United Airlines and The Searching Eye for Eastman Kodak.
+The Basses' first joint venture into short filmmaking was with promotional films for pavilions at the 1964 New York World's Fair, co-produced with Sy Wexler, entitled From Here to There for United Airlines and The Searching Eye for Eastman Kodak.
 In 1968, they made the short film Why Man Creates, which won the Academy Award for Documentary Short Subject.
 An abbreviated version of that film was broadcast that year on the first episode of the television newsmagazine 60 Minutes.
 This film was an inductee to the 2002 National Film Registry list, commenting that "the film distills its narrative into metaphors represented by Bass's signature iconography."

-Saul and Elaine Bass directed several other short films, two of which were nominated for Oscar competition; Notes on the Popular Arts in 1977, and The Solar Film in 1979, the latter for which Robert Redford was the executive producer.
+The Basses directed several other short films, two of which were nominated for Oscar competition; Notes on the Popular Arts in 1977, and The Solar Film in 1979, the latter for which Robert Redford was the executive producer.
 In 1984, they directed the film "Quest", co-written by Ray Bradbury, for the Mokichi Okada Association.